segmentio/segment-docs/src/reverse-etl/index.md

 1. Go to the **Mappings** tab of the destination and click **Add Mapping**.
 2. Select the model to sync from.
 3. Select the **Action** you want to sync and click **Next**.
       * Actions determine the information sent to the destination.
-You map the fields that come from your source, to fields that the destination expects to find.
-Fields on the destination side depend on the type of action selected.
+The list of Actions will be unique to each destination.
 4. In the **Select record to map and send** section, select which records to send to your destination after Segment completes extracting data based on your model.
 You can choose from:
       * Added records
       * Updated records